-Incoming power/signal output connections are made to terminal block mounted on a PCB located in the explosion proof enclosure.
+Incoming power, alarm relays, and signal output connections are made to terminal blocks mounted on a PCB located in the explosion proof enclosure.

 Do not supply voltage more than specified in this manual and noted near the power input terminal of the analyzer.